dullroar/miki/README.rst

                     # Options like -B are passed through to make.

   $ mwk badlinks # Look for local links in local files that are invalid.
+                 # Very handy after moving topics around.

   $ mwk goodlinks # Look for local links in local files that are valid.
+                  # Not as useful as badlinks.
+I never use it.

 * Generate html files.